Nightmare Fuel / The Wolf Among Us

 - If it wasn't for the fact he's the player character, Bigby could be considered this.
 Most notably, after returning to human after going full Big Bad Wolf in Episode 5.
 His eyes remain golden, rather then the orangish hue they normally go when he's angry, and combined with the red lighting of the scene they create an almost demonic appearance for Bigby.

 - Bigby himself when he finally decides to go all out.
 It's easy to see why all the other Fables are scared of him as he is easily the strongest of them in terms of raw power and durability.
-Knowing he was roaming the countryside in the Homelands must of made every trip into the wild sheer terror.
+Knowing he was roaming the countryside in the Homelands must have made every trip into the wild sheer terror.